davidamichelson/ARAM2400/schedule.md

 ### Tuesday, September 26

-Midterm exam.
-The exam will cover Chapters 1-6.
+Exam I. The exam will cover Chapters 1-6.
 Students should be prepared to translate Syriac vocabulary into English, translate Syriac sentences into English, and parse Syriac nouns and adjectives according to state, gender, and number.

+*Format:*

+10 Syriac words to translate and parse (state, gender, number):
+* Each word = 2 points
+* Each mistake = -.5 points
+* Section = 20 points

+4 Syriac sentences to translate:* Each sentences = 20 points* Each mistake = -2 points* Section = 80 points
+Time = 55 minutes (please let me know if you have a time accomodation)

 ## Exam 1: September 26, 2023